 Throughout the book of Jonah, Yahweh responds to the prophet's hard-heartedness not with the judgment of an authoritarian, but more like a patient teacher bearing with his disciple.
 When Jonah runs like a fugitive, Yahweh moves heaven and earth to get Jonah on board.
 When Jonah flees, Yahweh hurls a wind onto the sea.
 When the sailors throw Jonah overboard in an effort to appease the God of sea and dry land, Yahweh will not permit Jonah to drown; he appoints a big fish to carry Jonah back to shore.
 As Jonah sits bloodthirsty waiting for Nineveh's destruction, Yahweh appoints a plant to give him shade and then a worm to take it away.

-The story ends without telling us whether Jonah actually "got on board" or whether he drowned in his own Cain-like hatred, in his Pharisaical disdain for God's mercy.
-Nevertheless, at the end of the day, Yahweh's questioning of Jonah sounds more like the long-suffering of Jesus than the condemnation of Javert.
+The story ends without telling us whether Jonah actually came around or whether he drowned in his own Cain-like hatred, in his Pharisaical disdain for God's mercy.
+At the end of the day, however, Yahweh's questioning of Jonah sounds more like the long-suffering of Jesus than the condemnation of Javert.
 And in this light Jonah looks more like Peter than either Cain or a Pharisee.